german-easy-to-read/statements/README.md

 Our aim is to analyze and evaluate existing German Easy language texts.
 We do not want to enforce the use of one-statement sentences but merely analyze the density of statements.
 One target group is German Easy language authors who can check their own texts automatically.
 These annotations can also serve as a data basis for machine learning applications in the field of readability analysis and fact checking.

 ## License
+The theme is available as open source under the terms of the [MIT License](https://github.com/alshedivat/al-folio/blob/master/LICENSE).

+The draft proceedings are available at [draft.pdf](./draft.pdf) and licensed as stated by [ACL](https://aclanthology.org/faq/copyright/): *to the general public under a liberal usage policy that allows unlimited reproduction, distribution and hosting of materials on any other website or medium, for non-commercial purposes.*

 Everything else falls under [CC BY-SA 3.0 DEED](https://creativecommons.org/licenses/by-sa/3.0)

-The theme is available as open source under the terms of the [MIT License](https://github.com/alshedivat/al-folio/blob/master/LICENSE).